 Extension requests will be reviewed by the Program on a case-by-case basis.
 Applicants who are unable to identify a replacement home or vacant lot within the allowed timeframe -and are not granted an extension- will have their application closed.
+Applicants who move to closeout as a result of failure to identify a replacement property will be notified and allowed to challenge the decision, if they feel the decision was reached in error.
+See the Program-based Reconsideration and/or Administrative Review section of these Guidelines.

-CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program July 30, 2019 (V3.0) Page 53 of 84
+CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program July 10, 2019 (V2.0) Page 51 of 79